ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 It is possible, but unlikely, that $\gamma > 0 \wedge \rho (x_j, z) = 0 \; \forall j = 1, ..., K$.
 In this hypothetical case, omitting a significant variable has no effect on the estimation of the other regressor's coefficients.

 Another situation likely to violate assumption 3 is when your model has an independent variable with a simultaneous relationship with at least one regressor.
 This means that there is a two-direction causal effect between $y$ and $x_j$.
-This is the problem of $endogeneity$.
+This is the problem of **endogeneity**.
 The regression requires that the causal effects goes from $x \to y$.
 But, if the relationship is mutual $(x \leftrightarrow y)$, then your model suffers from endogeneity and coefficient estimation will be biased.
 This **system of equations** requires a joint estimation rather than independent models.

 {{% callout note %}}
 **Assumption 3** requires that:
-1. All regressors are uncorrelated with the error term: $\rho (x_i, \varepsilon) = 0 \;\;\; \forall j = 1, ..., K$
+1. All regressors are uncorrelated with the error term: $\rho (x_i, \varepsilon) = 0 \\;\\;\\;\\; \forall j = 1, ..., K$
 This assumption is usually violated in two situations:
-1. You omit a significant variable, which is correlated with at least one regressors included in the model
+* You omit a significant variable, which is correlated with at least one regressors included in the model
-2. Your model has a bi-directional causal effect (simultaneity) between the independent variable and at least one of the regressors
+* Your model has a bi-directional causal effect (simultaneity) between the independent variable and at least one of the regressors
 {{% /callout %}}

->**Assumption 3** requires that:
->1.
-All regressors are uncorrelated with the error term: $\rho (x_i, \varepsilon) = 0 \;\;\; \forall j = 1, ..., K$
->This assumption is usually violated in two situations:
->1.
-You omit a significant variable, which is correlated with at least one regressors included in the model
->2.
-Your model has a bi-directional causal effect (simultaneity) between the independent variable and at least one of the regressors

 ---